Find Affordable College Courses

 36 Yearly Graduations

-Austin Peay State University comes in at #12 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+The 12th most popular school in the country for liberal arts / sciences & humanities majors who are seeking their master's degree is Austin Peay State University.
 Each year, around 10,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,816 per year, while in-state graduate students, on average, pay $8,226 per year.
-During the 2020-2021 academic year, 36 people received their master's degree in liberal arts / sciences and humanities from Austin Peay State University.
-Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,008 per year, while in-state graduate students, on average, pay $8,460 per year.
+During the most recent year for which we have data, 36 people received their master's degree in liberal arts / sciences & humanities from Austin Peay State University.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 43% were women.
+Data shows that Austin Peay State University graduates that hold this degree go on to make a median salary of $51,346.

 #13